Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Introduction

 \begin{rmk} This definition implies that in semitoric or almost toric systems only singularities of elliptic-elliptic, elliptic-transverse and focus-focus type can occur (see Section \ref{sect:classical} for more details about singularities of integrable systems). \end{rmk}

-The symplectic classification of simple semitoric systems has been achieved by the second author and V{\~u} Ng{\d{o}}c \cite{PelVuSemi,PelVuConstr}, and relies on five invariants:\begin{enumerate} \item the \strong{number} of focus-focus critical values of the system, \item a family of \strong{convex polygons} obtained by unwinding the singular affine structure of the system, \item a number $h > 0$ for each focus-focus singularity, the \strong{height invariant}, corresponding to the height of the image of the focus-focus critical value in any of these polygons, and measuring the volume of some reduced space, \item a \strong{Taylor series} of the form $S^{\infty} = a_1 X + a_2 Y + \sum_{i+j > 1} b_{ij} X^i Y^j$ for each focus-focus singularity, \item an integer associated with each focus-focus singularity and polygon in item 2, called the \strong{twisting index}, reflecting the fact that there exists a privileged toric momentum map in a neighborhood of the singularity.
+The symplectic classification of simple semitoric systems has been achieved by the second author and V{\~u} Ng{\d{o}}c \cite{PelVuSemi,PelVuConstr}, and relies on five invariants:\begin{enumerate} \item the \strong{number} of focus-focus critical values of the system, \item a family of \strong{convex polygons} obtained by unwinding the singular affine structure of the system, \item a number $h > 0$ for each focus-focus singularity, the \strong{height invariant}, corresponding to the height of the image of the focus-focus critical value in any of these polygons, and measuring the volume of some reduced space, \item a \strong{Taylor series} of the form $S^{\infty} = a_1 X + a_2 Y + \sum_{i+j > 1} b_{ij} X^i Y^j$ for each focus-focus singularity, \item roughly speaking, an integer associated with each focus-focus singularity and polygon in item 2, called the \strong{twisting index}, reflecting the fact that there exists a privileged toric momentum map in a neighborhood of the singularity.
 When $m_f = 1$, one can always find a polygon in item 2 whose associated twisting index vanishes. \end{enumerate}

-We will describe these invariants in more details in Section \ref{sect:symp_invariant}.
-As we already said before, we will see that the system of coupled angular momenta is of toric type for certain values of the parameter $t$ and semitoric with exactly one focus-focus value for other values of $t$, always including $t=1/2$.
+We will describe these invariants in more details in Section \ref{sect:symp_invariant}; for a complete discussion, we refer the reader to \cite{PelVuSemi} and to the recent notes by Sepe and V{\~u} Ng{\d{o}}c \cite{SepeVN}.
+As we already said before, we will see that the system of coupled angular momenta is of toric type for certain values of the parameter $t$ and semitoric with exactly one focus-focus value for a range of values of $t$ always including $t=1/2$.
 Our main result is the computation of some of the symplectic invariants in this case $t=1/2$; this is to our knowledge the first time those are computed for a semitoric system on a compact manifold.

 \begin{thm} For $t = 1/2$, the coupled angular momentum system $(J,H)$ is a simple semitoric integrable system.
-Its symplectic invariants satisfy the following properties: \begin{enumerate} \item the number of focus-focus critical values is equal to one, \item the polygonal invariant is represented by the two rational convex polygons $\Delta_1$ and $\Delta_2$ drawn in Figure \ref{fig:polygons}, \item if we set $\Theta = \frac{R_2}{R_1}$, the height invariant is equal to
+Its symplectic invariants satisfy the following properties: \begin{enumerate} \item the number of focus-focus critical values is equal to one, \item the polygonal invariant is represented by the two polygons $\Delta_1$ and $\Delta_2$ drawn in Figure \ref{fig:polygons}, \item if we set $\Theta = \frac{R_2}{R_1}$, the height invariant is equal to